 Recently I got silicone-coated condoms in my university health service.
 Just wondering whether silicone coat is good or bad for health?
 Please enlighten me.

-So go ahead and enjoy the silicone-lubed condoms.
+All in all, silicone lubricant is low risk to use, so go ahead and enjoy those silicone-lubed condoms!
 And in case you're wondering, it's perfectly fine to add water-based personal lubricant to silicone-lubed condoms if you find yourself in need of a little more slide and glide.